-- the work of the external auditor; - the financial management and governance self-assessment process; - the work of the Governors and Trustees within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- · the work of Dains LLP; - · the financial management and governance self-assessment process; - the work of the Trustees within the academy trust who have responsibility for the development and maintenance of the internal control framework.

 The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the finance and resources committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.